adamosimpson21/CropCorp/README.md

 Developed a variety of achievements to accomodate for all styles of play

 Restructured code with Object-Oriented Programming

+Things I've Learned:

+Working with a Framework

+Working with multiple files, including html, js, css, and jpeg

+Object-Oriented Programming

+Directors, scenes, and layers

+Code Structure

+If/else loop structure, syntax, and use

 Current Problems being worked on: